 - Our team are Champions for both tracks in the Yahoo KDD Cup 2011 on Music Rating Prediction.

-- I received the undergraduate scholarship from Macronix Education Foundation.
+- Undergraduate scholarship from Macronix Education Foundation.